Rikemannen/obsidian-sync/Journal/October 14 2025.md

 On the way home and there *and at home* i talked a **lot**.
 I just couldnt shut up lol.
 Oh and on the way there she also said that its "good" or whatever i dont remember, that it didnt matter if i was in a group full of girls and that i could "ignore" it, again i dont remember exactly.
 And the look i made (without her seeing) was pretty revealing of why that was.
 I did think about coming out but nah.
 Idk why i didnt really.

 Anyways i have showered and eaten chili con carne and talked and im journaling.
 Ill stop now tho.
 Ok bye until later.

+Ive now solved an issue where network manager didnt work on my pc and so i had to use a live iso.
+I then made .local addresses work on my laptop pc and pi, pi already worked but i changed the address to pi.local
+I also set up openwebui and ollama to use if i want.
+And im thinking of putting a smart outlet or whatever for my pc and make it start on ac return or whatever so i can wake-on-lan-without-lan.
+I also listened to some music cuz otherwise i wouldve died of boredom.

+Also my mouth hurts like crazy, i have bitten my tongue as if its chewing gum, gotten a blister, and my earn hurts in sync with all this somehow.

+Ima go sleep now, im tired af.
+Goodnight.

+Also i saw a post a while ago about liking wheatley in portal 2, but they misspelled wheatley as whetl, that sounds so funny i gotta mention it.
+-Whetl lover ❤️